hieuhust123/read_journal/README.md

-Scripts to update stock price daily
+Scripts to update state-of-the-art papers in AI/ML field